andykdy/N-Queens/README.md

 ## How?
-An optimal solution uses backtracing on the horizontal and vertical placement of each queen in order to find an optimal solution.
+An optimal solution uses backtracking on the placement of each queen in order to find an optimal solution.
-But I will follow [this](https://arxiv.org/ftp/arxiv/papers/1802/1802.02006.pdf) research article in order to solve it.
+But I will roughly follow [this](https://arxiv.org/ftp/arxiv/papers/1802/1802.02006.pdf) research article in order to solve it.

 ## Why?
-### I apply evolution theory to everything in life...
+I apply evolution theory to everything in life...
 Even when it doesn't make sense...
 ### Enjoy!

 #### Further Improvements
-#### - incorporation of async processing
+- incorporation of async processing
-#### - time complexity of Individual.get_score()
+- ~~time complexity of Individual.get_score()~~
-#### - introduce backtracking algorithm for comparison
+- ~~introduce backtracking algorithm for comparison~~
-#### - random "brute force" method
+- ~~random "brute force" method~~
+- improve mutation to avoid local minima
+- "publish" completion time for each method
+- graph the performance of genetic algorithm with matplotlib

 #### Known Issue...
-#### - evolution stagnates with high N value and low population
+- evolution stagnates with high N value and low population
-#### - need a way to quantify results
+- need a way to quantify results